 - Concurrent College Enrollment

 A student can take a college course and earn dual credit.
 If the course is through an Oklahoma State College or University the tuition can be waived by the Board of Regents.
-Other costs such as fees and books can be paid for by the EPIC Learning Fund.
+Some other costs such as fees and books may be allowable to be paid for by the EPIC Learning Fund.

 - Career Technology Courses

 A student that has a particular interest can earn high school credit by working 60 hours for an organization while developing soft skills that will help them the rest of their lives.